Is Happiness A Skill?

-Research proves that our happiness levels can change significantly over our lifetimes, suggesting that happiness is actually a skill that can be learned.
+Science says yes.
+Research shows our happiness levels can change notably over our lifetimes, and that suggests happiness may be a skill that can be learned over the years.

 Everything we’ve learned about the brain suggests that it’s (i.e., happiness is) no different than learning to play the violin or learning to engage in a complex sport.
 If you practice at it, you’ll get better at it.

 Davidson has found that mindfulness training for even 2 weeks, for 30 minutes a day, resulted in measurable changes in the brains of the participants.
 This ability of the brain to change its form and function is called neuroplasticity.
 He suggests, therefore, that we can raise our happiness levels by regular practice of mindfulness.

 Happiness is a skill, but it is a skill that has many components, and each of those components are constructive ways of being, like altruism or benevolence, compassion, inner peace, inner strength, inner freedom.